w3c/PWETF/TPACDiversityFundProposalComms.md

 Potential social media lines:
 * Remember that you can apply for the TPAC Inclusion Fund if you’re from an underrepresented group and need some support to attend TPAC: {link}
-* Remember that you can apply for the TPAC Fellows Stipend if you’re from an underrepresented group and you want to contribute to TPAC in a more meaningful way: {link}
+* Remember that you can apply for the TPAC Fellows honorarium if you’re from an underrepresented group and you want to contribute to TPAC in a more meaningful way: {link}
 * TPAC registrations are open!
 You can also apply to the Inclusion Fund to attend if you need some support to attend: {link}
 * Do you know someone that might benefit from the TPAC Inclusion Fund? {link}
 * Do you know someone that make a great TPAC fellow? {link}